Why is Clara Schumann important?

-Clara Schumann defined classical music as we know it.
+Clara Schumann helped define classical music as we know it.
 For those who squirm – how could that possibly be true?
 A woman with power?
 In the 19th century?

 Clara Schumann curated an era.

 She shaped the tastes of the public that live on today.
-The traditions which have been in place for hundreds of years and many still hold as gospel were started by her.
-Her judgement decided which composers deserved to be in the canon.
+The traditions which have been in place for hundreds of years and many still hold as gospel were made popular by her.
+Her judgement curated which composers deserved to be in the canon.
+Without her, it’s doubtful we’d know the names of some of the most famous canon composers we take for granted.

 Why don’t history classes and textbooks talk about this?